edric-cao-goldenowl/webdev-intern-assignment-2/README.md

 ### Frontend
 You can use any front-end library/framework like React, Angular, Vue, ... or just simple things with HTML + CSS + Javascript (JQuery).
+- For JS intern use React you need to have:
+  * React Hooks
 - Fonts (optional);
   - [https://fonts.google.com/specimen/Rubik?query=Rubik](https://fonts.google.com/specimen/Rubik?query=Rubik)
-- You can use some available interfaces such as: AdminLTe, TailAdmin...
+- You can use some available interfaces such as: [AdminLTe](https://adminlte.io/), [TailAdmin](https://tailadmin.com/)...

 ### Backend:
 Choose one of your applied back-end libraries/frameworks: Laravel(PHP), Ruby on Rail, NestJS (NodeJs), Django (Python), ... or a structure that you come up with yourselt.
+- **Mandatory** use of **OOP programming** for managing subjects.
-Need form validation and logic tightening.
+- Need form validation and logic tightening.
-- OOP programming for object-oriented languages
-- For JS intern you need to have:
-  * Use TypeScript (Type, Interface, Omit, Partial...)
-  * React Hooks (useState, useEffect, useCallback...)
+- For Js, use TypeScript is a plus.
-- Use ORM for interacting with DB
+- Use ORM for interacting with Database.
-- DB: You can use postgreSQL, Mysql, mongoDB... to manage or cache the data.
+- Database: You can use postgreSQL, Mysql, mongoDB... to manage or cache the data.

 ### Deployment
 Some providers allow free deployment for the trial version  (note: Maybe some suppliers will update their policies and prices)